-- 1. Community facilities and other uses open to the public will be supported within the defined Town Centre (see plan 'Defined Town Centre' on page 24).
-This includes changes of use from residential. - 2.
-Community facilities will be supported in accessible locations outside of the Town Centre, providing: - a. it can be demonstrated that they cannot be accommodated within the Town Centre; - b. it is not within the Peak District National Park; and - c. there is no significant adverse impact on the amenities of residential properties or the open character of the countryside. - 3.
-The loss of existing community facilities will only be supported where a similar or better facility is provided in close proximity, or it can be demonstrated that the use is no longer viable or no longer required. - 4.
-Outdoor spaces that support outdoor community events should be retained, in the following locations: - Yard to the west of the Whaley Bridge Canal Transhipment Shed; - Community car space to the north of the White Hart car park; - Whaley Bridge Bowling Club car park and green; - Whaley Bridge Cricket Club pitch and adjoining spaces; - Whaley Bridge Sports Pavilion; - Furness Vale Bowling Club; - Furness Vale COGS Field; - Memorial Park.
+- 1. Community facilities will be supported within the defined Town Centre (see plan 'Defined Town Centre' on page 23). - 2.
+In the part of the Neighbourhood Area not in the Peak District National Park and outside the Town Centre community facilities will be supported: - a. in locations that are accessible for users; - b. where there is no significant adverse impact on the amenities of residential occupiers, or on the open character of the countryside; and - c. where the scale of development is consistent with the role of Whaley Bridge as a market town, Furness Vale as a larger village, and the other settlements as part of the other rural area. - 3.
+The loss of existing community facilities will only be supported where a similar or better facility is provided or available in an equally accessible location for users, or it can be demonstrated that the use is no longer viable or no longer required. - 4.
+Outdoor spaces that support outdoor community events should be retained, in the following locations identified on the maps on page 26 of the Neighbourhood Plan: - Yard to the west of the Whaley Bridge Canal Transhipment Shed; - Community car space to the north of the White Hart car park; - Whaley Bridge Bowling Club car park and green; - Whaley Bridge Cricket Club pitch and adjoining spaces; - Whaley Bridge Sports Pavilion; - Furness Vale Bowling Club; - Furness Vale COGS Field; - Memorial Park.